-This is a list of the academic writing I have had published to date.
+This is a list of my academic writing to date.

-My doctoral thesis, submitted successfully to King’s College, London in 1998, is entitled The Rôle of Evil in Old English Narrative Verse.
+My doctoral thesis is The Rôle of Evil in Old English Narrative Verse.
+It was submitted successfully to King’s College, London in 1998.

-In the Literary London Society’s on-line journal, The Literary London Journal, two of my articles and one review have appeared:
+My contributions to the Literary London Society’s on-line journal, The Literary London Journal, are:

 The Trope of the Tramp: Ackroyd’s Vagrants at the Heart of the City